 1894 Hanging JailBlackshear

-The old "Hanging Jail" has never recorded to have hanged a criminal from its gallows like tower.
+The old "Hanging Jail" has never officially recorded a hanging from its gallows-like tower.
 This unique Gothic structure of justice was constructed in 1894 after the previous jailhouses burned or were determined insufficient for holding hardened criminals.

 Blackshear Prison campBlackshear